actexared/Udacity/README.md

-# Udacity-Notes
+# Udacity-Projects
-Notes from Udacity's Intro to Programming course
+Projects from Udacity's Intro to Programming course